 Bad weather deterred further action from either side, despite the pressure that Ulysses S. Grant was exerting on Thomas to advance from Nashville and destroy Hood’s debilitated army.
 On December 13, Grant ordered Major General John A. Logan to travel to Nashville and assume command of the Union army if Thomas had not engaged Hood by the time of his arrival.
 Logan was in Louisville on December 15, when Thomas left his fortifications in Nashville and attacked Hood’s army.

 Enjoying a numerical advantage in manpower of nearly two-to-one and facing a demoralized army bereft of senior commanders, Thomas’ victory at the Battle of Nashville was no surprise.
 On December 15, 1864, the Federals successfully attacked Hood’s army on both flanks.
 When the fighting stopped because of darkness, Hood re-established his lines during the night but to no avail.

+The outcome of the Franklin-Nashville Campaign was that John Bell Hood was forced to evacuate Tennessee.
 Following another wave of Union assaults the next day, the Rebel line crumbled, and Hood’s army fled.
 Thomas pursued Hood for ten more days, driving the Confederate army out of Tennessee.
 The retreat ended at Tupelo, Mississippi, where Hood resigned his command on January 23, 1865.